xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 There are a lot use cases, where to use it.
 For example: trust machines, don't trust users.
 So you allow a machine to do everything, and apply just privileges on user sessions.
 If you don't like this, you can apply the authorities from user session to the machine call, getting the same roles as the user has.
 You can use "scopes" to even distinguish between users privilges, called "authorities", and machine privileges, called "scopes"

-Testing could be done using OAuth2 client credential grant type, so we never need a user authentication, to get secure priveleged by the resource servers.
+Performing service calls could be done using OAuth2 client credential grant type, so we never need a user authentication, to get secure priveleged by the resource servers.

 Let me say, this is not a trivial step anymore, and this article is growing a bit huge right now.
 I am considering to implement a UAA using JHipster and spring-cloud-security and spring-cloud-oauth2, as I did in my last tutorial.